ahmed-dinar/digital-library/README.md

 Backend and frontend is hosted on [Vercel](https://vercel.com) using [Github Actions](https://github.com/ahmed-dinar/digital-library/actions).
 Database (PostgreSQL) is hosted on [Neon](https://neon.tech).
 As these are in free tier, demo might be a little bit slow.

 ## Technology Stack

 - #### Backend
     - NestJS
-        - Nest has built-in support for typescript and modular architecture that makes it easy to organize and scale large applications.
+        - Nest has built-in support for TypeScript and a modular architecture, making it easy to organize and scale large applications.
-        - Nest has built-in support for dependency injection (DI), validation, microservices, monolith, rate limiter, documentation etc that can help to test, maintain code out of the box to production quality.
+        - Nest provides built-in support for dependency injection (DI), validation, microservices, monolith, rate limiter, documentation, etc., which can help maintain code out of the box to production quality.
     - Prisma (ORM)
-        - Prisma has type-safety by generating typing in typescript, built-in migrations etc.
+        - Prisma ensures type-safety by generating typings in TypeScript and includes built-in migrations.
     - Jest (Test)

 - #### Frontend
     - Next.js
-        - Next is a React framwork supports server-side rendering (SSR), filter based routing, server components which simplifies the development process, optimizes performance, SEO etc.
+        - React framework supports server-side rendering (SSR), filter-based routing and server components.
+It simplifies the development process, optimizes performance and enhances SEO.
     - Ant Design
     - Tailwind CSS
         - An easy to use CSS utility helps to design website using predefined building blocks.